sco0ter/babbler/readme.md

 ## Establishing a Presence Session

-After you are connected, authenticated and have bound a resource, you should now establish a presence session, by sending [initial presence](http://xmpp.org/rfcs/rfc6121.html#presence-initial):
+After you are connected, authenticated and have bound a resource, you should now establish a [presence session](http://xmpp.org/rfcs/rfc6121.html#presence-fundamentals), by sending [initial presence](http://xmpp.org/rfcs/rfc6121.html#presence-initial):

 ```java
 xmppSession.send(new Presence());
 ```

-You are now an "available resource" (you will appear online to your contacts) and can now start sending messages.
+You are now an \"available resource\" (you will appear online to your contacts) and can now start sending messages.

 ## Sending a Message